js6177/InstaChain/Node/Layer2LedgerBatched/README.md

 ```
 /src/ - the folder where all of the source code resides
     /layer2ledgerbatched/
+        /docs/
-        /common/ - folder that contains code common to both Layer2LedgerAPIHandler and Layer2LedgerDbWriter (such as redis connection logic and redis pydantic models
+        /common/ - folder that contains code common to both Layer2LedgerAPIHandler and Layer2LedgerDbWriter (such as redis connection logic and redis pydantic models)
             /redis/ - folder for managing redis connections and defining redis pydantic models
                 /redis-models/
                 /redis-driver/